 Although this is neither the largest nor the most diverse group of Chinese woody hybrids, it is the best suited to much of our area.
 Usually taller than the Central Plains cultivars, many can ultimately reach 2–3 m.
 They are potentially very long-lived shrubs.
 Most have hairy leaves, usually tinted red or purple as they emerge.
 15 or more leaflets is usual, although a few have 9; leaflet shape is very varied.
 Flowers are large, usually held upright and above the leaves.
 Petal colour varies widely in the pink-red-purple area; there are whites, occasionally creamy yellow, and various bicolors.
 A basal blotch is the norm, typically dark red to black, often showing through on the back, and especially conspicuous in single-flowered varieties.
 The disc sheathing the carpels varies in colour.
+The filaments are usually pigmented.
 Flowers usually have a strong, pleasant scent.
 Several types of flower form are known in this group (Wang 1998; McLewin & Chen 2006).

 These cultivars originated in central Gansu Province and neighbouring areas, which have a semi-arid continental climate with long, cold winters and dry summers.
 Their primary wild ancestor is P. rockii, which has been cultivated in the area, for medicine, for more than 1,000 years, with further genetic input from Central Plains cultivars (Cheng 2007).
 There is historical evidence of the existence of hybrid cultivars here by the 16th century (Li 2005).
 200–300 cultivars are now known (McLewin & Chen 2006; Cheng 2007).
 Development continues; Heping nurseryman Chen Dezhong has been pre-eminent in selection of new varieties (McLewin & Chen 2006; la Pivoine Bleue 2008).
 Relatively large nurseries exist, but commercial production also takes place on a smallholding scale.
 Commercial propagation is primarily by grafting, usually onto a herbaceous stock, which can be removed once the woody scion has produced its own roots (McLewin & Chen 2006).